Combinatorial aspects of Parraud's asymptotic expansion for GUE matrices: Introduction

-The utility of the formula comes from the fact that $T_{V,W}^{\crss,(N)}$ is an explicit combination of non-commutative derivatives and mappings of polynomial algebras induced by linear substitutions of the input variables, as follows.
-Here we proceed more generally replacing $\M_N$ with an arbitrary $*$-algebra $\cA$.
-That is, we will define $T_{V,W}^{\crss,\cA}$ for a general $\cA$, and for Theorem \ref{thm:Parraud1}, we take $T_{V,W}^{\crss,(N)} := T_{V,W}^{\crss,\M_N}$.
-The definition of $T_{V,W}^{\crss,\cA}$ will be built up in stages, and the dependence on $\cA$ and $V$ and $W$ is somewhat suppressed in the intermediate notations.
+The utility of the formula comes from the fact that $T_{V,W}^{\crss}$ is an explicit combination of non-commutative derivatives and mappings of polynomial algebras induced by linear substitutions of the input variables, as described below.
+The operator $T_{V,W}^{\crss}$ depends on $N$ since in fact its input $f$ is a non-commutative polynomial with coefficients in $\M_N$, but we suppress the dependence in the notation as the role of deterministic matrices in the formulas is the same for all $N$.
+We now describe the construction of $T_{V,W}^{\crss}$, and we proceed more generally replacing $\M_N$ with an arbitrary $*$-algebra $\cA$.
+That is, we will define $T_{V,W}^{\crss}$ for a general coefficient algebra $\cA$, and for Theorem \ref{thm:Parraud1} use the special case $\cA = \M_N$.
+The definition of $T_{V,W}^{\crss}$ will be built up in stages, and the dependence on $\cA$ and $V$ and $W$ is suppressed in some of the notations as these objects are fixed throughout the whole discussion.